bueler/mccarthy/stokes/README.md

   * Follow the instructions at the
     [Firedrake download page](https://www.firedrakeproject.org/download.html)
     to install Firedrake.
-  * Most users will only need the PETSc which is installed by Firedrake; no separate PETSc installation is needed.
+  * Most users will only use the PETSc which is installed by default during the Firedrake installation.
+If a separate PETSc installation is needed then consult the Firedrake documentation.

-### More info on installing Firedrake
+More info on installing Firedrake:

   * You may need to `unset PETSC_DIR` and `unset PETSC_ARCH` before running `activate` when starting [Firedrake](https://www.firedrakeproject.org/).
   * Do `python3 firedrake-status` in the `firedrake/bin/` directory, after running `activate`, to see the current configuration of your [Firedrake](https://www.firedrakeproject.org/) installation.

+#### Testing your installation

+Activate your [Firedrake](https://www.firedrakeproject.org/) virtual environment (venv) first:

+        $ source ~/firedrake/bin/activate

+Then do in current directory (`mccarthy/stokes/`):

+        $ make test

+You should see `PASS` on all the tests.
+If not, consider trying to run any of the examples below, and look at the error messages.
+Then consider contacting the author at [elbueler@alaska.edu](mailto:elbueler@alaska.edu), including the error transcript.
+See also the Firedrake documentation for basic examples.

 ## Stokes-only usage